declanmalone/guff/README.md

 polynomial is primitive, or generating lookup tables for different kinds of optimisations);

-6. eat my own dog food by implementing various applications that use the library;
+6. eat my own dog food, so to speak, by implementing various applications that use the library;

 7. benchmark particular implementations of interest.